heathdrobertson/plutus-pioneer/README.md

 # Plutus Pioneer
 __Learn Plutus and become a certified Plutus Pioneer with our new series of interactive training courses by IOG__

+> NOTE: Currently test on x86_64 GNU/Linux only.

 ## Plutus Development environment in a Docker container.

 ## QUICK START
 1. Build a nix data container: